-SECTION SECTION ELEVEN - PROGRESSIVE DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
+SECTION ELEVEN - PROGRESSIVE DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
 Intervention Level 4 Required Expulsion Infractions Harassing or intimidating of others, including but not limited to slurs, name- calling, or derogatory statements to another person because of that person's race, color, religion, national origin, disability, physical/personal appearance, or sexual orientation Hazing.
-See Section Twenty-Eight for a definition Huffing-Engaging in conduct that contains the elements of an infraction relating to sniffing glue or spray paint, including possession, use, delivery to a minor, or possession of paraphernalia used with abusable glue or spray paint Inciting or participating in a major disturbance on campus Indecent/unsolicited sexual proposals or overtures and sexual harassment Intentionally disrespecting a teacher, principal, superintendent, school board member, or employee of the school system KnifeCarrying or possessing a knife of any blade length , such as a utility knife or other instrument with razor blades unless the carrying or possessing is for the purposes of involvement in a school class or course or school approved cocurricular or extracurricular activity or any other activity approved appropriate school officials La.
+See Section Twenty-Eight for a definition Huffing-Engaging in conduct that contains the elements of an infraction relating to sniffing glue or spray paint, including possession, use, delivery to a minor, or possession of paraphernalia used with abusable glue or spray paint Inciting or participating in a major disturbance on campus Intentionally disrespecting a teacher, principal, superintendent, school board member, or employee of the school system Knife-Carrying or possessing a knife of any blade length , such as a utility knife, box cutter, or other instrument with razor blades unless the carrying or possessing is for the purposes of involvement in a school class or course or school approved cocurricular or extracurricular activity or any other activity approved appropriate school officials La.
 R.S.
-17:416(B)(1)(b)(ii)(aa) and (c)(1) 9 Knife possessing a knife the blade of which equals or exceeds two and one-half inches in length 10 .
+17:416(B)(1)(b)(ii)(aa) and (c)(1) Knife-possessing a knife the blade of which equals or exceeds two and one-half inches in length.

-9 See "General Disciplinary Options/Responses for Principals and Designees" within this section for blade lengths of two and one-half inches or longer.
+&lt;sup>9 See "General Disciplinary Options/Responses for Principals and Designees" within this section for blade lengths of two and one-half inches or longer.

-10 The principal shall immediately suspend a student who is found carrying a knife with a blade exceeding two and one-half inches in length.
-Principal must also recommend the student's expulsion.
-However, in the case of a student less than eleven years of age in pre-kindergarten through grade five who is found carrying or possessing a knife which exceeds two and one-half inches in length, the principal or designee may but shall not be required to recommend the student's expulsion.
+&lt;sup>10 The principal shall immediately suspend any student who is found carrying or possessing a knife with a blade equal to or exceeding two and one-half inches in length.
+A student in grades 6-12 who is found guilty of being in possession of a knife with a blade equal to or exceeding two and one-half inches in length shall be expelled from school for a minimum of 4 complete school semesters and shall be referred to the District Attorney for appropriate action.
+However, in the case of a student in pre-kindergarten through grade five who is found carrying or possessing a knife which exceeds two and one-half inches in length, the principal or designee may but shall not be required to recommend the student's expulsion for 2 complete semesters.
 La.
 R.S.
 17:416(B)(1)(b)(ii)(cc).

 SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions Lewdness or indecent exposure-Engaging in conduct that contains elements of the infraction of public lewdness or indecent exposure Logging on to a computer, sending e-mail, or accessing the Internet or school system's intranet using a name or password other than the student's own Loitering in unauthorized areas or out of area Making a "threat of terrorism."
+Intervention Level 4 Required Expulsion Infractions Leaving school premises without permission Lewdness or indecent exposure-Engaging in conduct that contains elements of the infraction of public lewdness or indecent exposure Logging on to a computer, sending e-mail, or accessing the Internet or school system's intranet using a name or password other than the student's own Loitering in unauthorized areas or out of area Making a "threat of terrorism."
 See La.
 R.S.
 17:409.2(3) and Section Twenty-Eight Making an unfounded charge against a teacher, principal, superintendent, school board member, or employee of the school system Misdemeanor criminal mischief (i.e., vandalism) resulting in the destruction or defacing of any property, including computers and related equipment.
 This includes rendering computers or related equipment inoperable or damaging them by erasing data with magnets; intentionally introducing viruses, worms, or trojans; or tampering with programs or other data without authority Oral sex or any act of sodomy or sexual intercourse Otherwise prevents or interferes with the orderly education process or learning environment Participating in activities by groups such as gangs and cults